Updated on September 16th, 2021

 Will the vaccines be effective against the new mutations?

-We have explained in a previous article the concept of new viral mutations.
 Some of these mutations are showing evidence of early escape from current vaccinations.
 The mutations in question are referred to as variants of concern (VOC).
 It seems likely from current evidence that vaccines will continue to be effective, although possibly not to the same degree.
-As in the original question about effectiveness, they still seem to be good at preventing severe disease.
+They still seem to be good at preventing severe disease.
 Recent studies from the UK showed that for the Delta variant (the most worrisome in terms of vaccine escape) the BioNTech vaccine is 88% effective.
 Even when illness occurs it is much more likely to be mild or asymptomatic.
 We do not yet have evidence of the effectiveness of Sinovac but is likely to be less effective.
 The good news here is that widespread genetic tracing of the virus allows early identification of potentially important variants and it will be possible to modify RNA vaccines against these variants, if and when they become clinically relevant.
-We are now able to predict, at least to some degree, the likely impact of the genetic mutations on immunity by understanding which components of the RNA structure are impacted.
-Research is ongoing in this area internationally.
+So far, the vaccines are still very effective in population terms.

 Hong Kong has so few infections, do we really need to vaccinate so many people?

 The majority of experts in virology believe it is unlikely that the SARS-COV2 virus will now simply disappear.
 It is not impossible, but the ability of the virus to hide in symptomless individuals and also in animal reservoirs mean it is most likely to stay with us.
 That being the case, we really have only two options.
 The first is to stay locked down for ever with border controls and intermittent social distancing measures.
 The second is to develop immunity within the population.
 The acquisition of immunity can only be achieved by natural infection or immunization.
 Experience from other populations has shown that allowing the infection to spread has the potential to rapidly overwhelm health systems leading to high population mortality.
 Characteristics of our densely populated city make this option a nonstarter from a public health perspective.